nikolas/dvdwav/README.md

 If it matters for your uses, it's also possible to extract all of the audio channels on the DVD unaltered, by creating your own Audio Profile.
 You can make a new profile and select Audio codec -> Audio -> Keep original audio track.
-Under Encapsulation select WAV, but maybe FLAC would work too.
+Under Encapsulation select WAV.
 This way, the audio will be output in possibly 5 or 6 different channels, if the DVD contains that data, which is useful for isolating certain parts of the audio in some cases, like the dialog, music, or sound effects.